Author Guidelines

 Page proofs are sent to the designated author using the MMNSA E-Proof system.
 They must be carefully checked and returned within 48 hours of receipt.

 The corresponding author of an article will receive a notification of that their article has been published and made available online in PDF format.
-The authors can download their manuscript free of charge and use considering the rights expressed in the Copyright Statement.
+The authors can download their manuscript free of charge and use considering the rights expressed in the Copyright Notice.

 Author roles and responsibilities